bonexd/ThinkPad-E580-Opencore/README.md

-# ThinkPad E580 EFI for Opencore 0.6.1
+# Opencore 0.6.1 EFI for the Lenovo ThinkPad E580
 Tested on 20KSA00SAU model with macOS Catalina (10.15.6)

 ### Specs